GlobalStar for YouIn developing solutions for our clients we focus on each and every stakeholder

-We focus on cost containment so you don’t have to
+We focus on cost containment and drive continued savings

 Industry research and research from our own client base identifies travel as the third largest controllable expense category, exceeded only by payroll and benefits; Employee spend typically represents 8-10% of a company’s total operating expenses; On average, 20% of a company’s employee spending is out of policy and many companies report a lack of sufficient visibility into employee spending.

 At GlobalStar we are here to solve these problems.
 We do this by:

 - Providing globally consolidated data based on your requirements